ECC-BFMC/Documentation/source/data/brain.rst

 how to use the given APIs to interact with the V2X systems.
 The following things are implemented in the project (be advised that everything can be tunned to your project needs!):

+    - Simple service-like architecture based on 4 Queues, each with a higher level of prioritization, where messages can be sent.
-    - Simple service-like architecture based on parallel processes, each with different running threads.
+    - Example of parallel processes, each with different running threads.
+    - A class that describes all the messages, who's their owner and what their type is.
+    - Subscription examples for certain messages
     - Gateway that handles all the sent messages and forwards them to the subscribers (to enable easy testing and developing).
-    - A class that describes all the messages, who's their owner and what their type is.
     - A camera driver-like process that can also modify in real time some of the camera parameters (like ISO and aperture), send multiple images with different settings (like resolution) and enables easy camera recording functionality.
     - A serial communication driver-like process, that communicates with the Nucleo board, it read messages form the nucleo on one thread (like battery info) and sends messages to it from another (like speed command).
-    - An asyncronous server-like process that communicates with the Demo project from the Computer.
-It acts as middle-ground between the car and the demo, gets movement commands from the PC to the nucleo and forwards data info the other way around, plus getting data from the v2x APIs.
-    - An asyncronous server-like process that communicates with the Dashboard project from the Computer.
-It acts as middle-ground between the car and the Dashboard projects, sending monitoring data to it.
     - API that gathers data sent via UDP on the network (assync data, from cars and from semaphores)
     - API that communicates with the TrafficCommunication server.
 Gets location data from the localization device and sends traffic info to the server.
+    - An asyncronous server-like process that communicates with the Demo project from the Computer.
+It acts as middle-ground between the car and the demo, gets movement commands from the PC or allows some parameters set.
+Allows the forwarding of data info from Brain project and displays them on the dashboard.

 *The following diagram shows the connections between the different processes and the Gateway.
 All the messages on the arrows can be prioritized as you see fit (General, Warning or Critical).*